On the Impact of Control Signaling in RIS-Empowered Wireless Communications

 \section{Introduction}

-\Glspl{ris} constitute a promising technology that in recent years has received significant attention within the wireless communication research community~\cite{Huang2019}.
-The main underlying idea is to electronically tune the reflective properties of an \gls{ris} in order to manipulate the phase, amplitude, and polarization of the incident electromagnetic waves~\cite{risTUTORIAL2020}.
-This results in the effect of creating a propagation environment that is, at least partially, controlled~\cite{RISE6G_COMMAG}. \glspl{ris} can be fabricated with classical antenna elements controlled through switching elements or, more advanced, can be based on matematerials with tunable electromagnetic properties~\cite{EURASIP_RIS}.
-In the context of 6G wireless systems, the \gls{ris} technology has been identified as one of the cost-effective solutions to address the increasing demand for higher data rates, reduced latency, and better coverage.
-In particular, an \gls{ris} can improve the received signal strength and reduce interference by directing signals to intended receivers and away from non-intended ones; this leads to applications aiming increased communication security~\cite{Chen_2019} and/or reduced electromagnetic field exposure~\cite{NA2021}. \glspl{ris} can also extend the coverage of wireless communication systems by redirecting the signals to areas that are difficult to reach using conventional means.
+\Glspl{ris} constitute a promising technology for sixth generation (6G) wireless networks, which has received significant attention within the relevant research community in recent years~\cite{Huang2019}.
+The main underlying idea is to electronically tune the reflective properties of an \gls{ris} to manipulate the phase, amplitude, and polarization of the incident electromagnetic waves~\cite{risTUTORIAL2020}.
+This creates a propagation environment that is, at least, partially controllable~\cite{RISE6G_COMMAG}. \Glspl{ris} can be fabricated with classical antenna elements controlled through switching elements or, more advanced, with metamaterials having tunable electromagnetic properties~\cite{EURASIP_RIS}.
+In the 6G context, the \gls{ris} technology has been identified as one of the cost-effective solutions to address the increasing demand for higher data rates, reduced latency, and increased coverage.
+In particular, an \gls{ris} can improve the received signal strength and minimize interference by reflecting signals to intended receivers and away from non-intended ones; this leads to applications aiming for increased communication security~\cite{RIS_security_mal} and/or reduced electromagnetic field exposure~\cite{NA2021}. \glspl{ris} can also extend the coverage of wireless communication systems by reflecting the signals to areas that are difficult to reach using conventional means~\cite{Croisfelt2023}.